dmitrimartin817/traffic-monitor/readme.txt

 == Frequently Asked Questions ==

-= How long are logs stored? =
-Traffic Monitor retains logs until manually deleted.
-If your site receives high traffic, regularly clearing logs will prevent excessive database growth.

-= Does this plugin work with caching plugins or CDNs? = Yes and no.

-* If your CDN or caching plugin only caches static assets (images, fonts, scripts), Traffic Monitor will still log page requests.
-* However, full-page caching (e.g., from WP Rocket, Cloudflare, or LiteSpeed Cache) bypasses WordPress, meaning Traffic Monitor won’t log those visits.

-🚀 **Pro Version Coming Soon**
-If caching is detected on your home page, Traffic Monitor displays a notice in the plugin settings.
-This notice includes an email signup form to get notified when Traffic Monitor Pro is released—allowing full tracking, even on cached pages.

 = Does this plugin track visitors across pages? =
 No, Traffic Monitor only logs individual HTTP requests, not full user sessions.